ncss-tech/ROSETTA-docs/README.md

 * optional, volumetric water content at 33 kPa: roughly “field capacity” for most soils, units of cm3/cm3
 * optional, volumetric water content at 1500 kPa: roughly “permanent wilting point” for most plants, units of cm3/cm3

 Soil properties must be described, in order, via vars argument.
-The API does not use the names but column ordering must follow: sand, silt, clay, bulk density, volumetric water content at 33kPa (1/3 bar), and volumetric water content at 1500kPa (15 bar).
+The API does not use logical names but column ordering must follow: sand, silt, clay, bulk density, volumetric water content at 33kPa (1/3 bar), and volumetric water content at 1500kPa (15 bar).

 For engineering applications, current processes being used to access authoritative soils data, predict hydraulic parameters, and subsequently calculate lateral effects distances are time consuming and a considerable amount of pre and post processing are required.
 ROSETTA hydraulic outputs included in the web service and API include output parameters of importance for engineering applications.

+A simplified version of ROSETTA is available as a web service and accepts user input soils parameters that can be manually inserted or pasted from an external table of soil parameters.
+The web service can be found here (https://www.handbook60.org/rosetta/).

 Through the ROSETTA REST API, a “proof of concept” python script can be used in IDLE to automate things and avoid the manual web interface.
 IDLE is python’s integrated development environment and comes with ArcPro however, python is a universal language and can be used in many different applications.